-At the start of the 20th century producers of synthetical dyes became trend forecasters of fashion colours.
-At the same time in Paris offices were being set up to send sample books with the latest fashion fabrics around the world.
+At the start of the 20th century producers ov synthetical dyes became trendforcasters of fashion colours.
+At the same time in Paris offices were being set up to send sample books with the latest fashion fabrics.
 In the TextielMuseum we keep sample books from both types of companies.
 Read the fascinating story of the emergence of trend forecasting.

 Innovation and marketing

 The sales agents of chemical companies used sample books to communicate about new trends with local consumers.
-The sample books were beautifully designed visual communication tools to market the latest dyes.
+The sample books were a beautifully designed visual communication tool to market the latest dyes.

 The production of companies increased.
-In order to continue to produce efficiently, standards became important.
-Sample books were a way to create standards in textiles.
-The sales agents used sample books with the colours that were produced on the local markets.
+In order to continue to produce efficiently, standards became important. sample books were a way to create standards in textiles.
+The sales agents used sample books with the colors that were produced on the local markets.
 A similar sample book with the same numbers was kept on site at the factory.
-Via telegram or mail, the representative could order the exact colour for his local market.
+Via telegram or mail, the representative could order the exact color for his local market.

 Using standards was not enough.
-To ensure the most efficient production with the least stock possible, predicting the future demand for a colour was important.
+To ensure the most efficient production with the least stock possible, predicting the future demand for a color was important.
 A new profession arose, the colourist.
-The industry formalized colour by developing seasonal colour charts.
-These colour charts could be used for a range of products of different materials.
+The industry formalized color by developing seasonal color charts.
+These color charts could be used for a range of products of different materials.
 Nice for the consumer because:

 ‘The consumer with an eye for color and detail had always matched her embroidered collar with the trim of her hat.’

-But also handy for the producer, because standard colour charts and seasonal predictions for colour trends, made it easier to choose the right colour buttons at another factory or to communicate with department store representatives.
+But also handy for the producer, because standard color charts and seasonal predictions for color trends, made it easier to choose the right color buttons at another factory and to communicate with department store representatives.

 The seasonal forecasts were a system with three components:

-- Basic colours that change every five to seven years;
+- Basic colors that change every five to seven years;

 Sample books in the museum

-The TextielMuseum has many colour charts from the Dutch chemical industry in its collection, from companies such as:
+The TextielMuseum has many color cards of the Dutch chemical industry in its collection, from companies such as: